OmarKhaled990/Ma7ally/README.md

-# Ma7ally
-We Introduced a project to solve Customers issues with Egyptian Local brands.
 # Problem Statement
 Nowadays, it is no secret that the Economy has been heavily impacted by the restrictions on the import business in Egypt which has affected the